Not-Dan/2D-Game/README.md

 - https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html

 ## Build and run via Gradle
-- No need to download JavaFX, just run the commands Gradle will handle the rest
+- No need to download JavaFX, just run the commands.
+Gradle will handle the rest
   - Windows (Powershell) in the directory of the repository .\gradlew run
   - Linux in the directory of the repository ./gradlew run